Boat loans for older boats vs. new boats

 Boat loans for older boats

 Lenders may be stricter if you’re financing an older used model since they present more of a financial risk.
-Repair and maintenance costs can add up, and that makes a secured lender less likely to consider outdated crafts.
-You may not be able to get a secured loan if the boat is outdated or shows a lot of wear and tear on it.
+Repair and maintenance costs can add up, and that may make a lender less likely to consider outdated crafts.
+You may not be able to get a secured loan if the boat is older or shows a lot of wear and tear on it.

 Pros